urvin-compliance/caracal/README.md

-  border_color   '666666'   # sets the border color. defaults to 'auto'. border_line    :single    # sets the border style. defaults to :single. see OOXML docs for details. border_size    4          # sets the border width. defaults to 0. units in twips. border_spacing 4          # sets the spacing around the border. deaults to 0. units in twips. end
+  border_color   '666666'   # sets the border color. defaults to 'auto'. border_line    :single    # sets the border style. defaults to :single. see OOXML docs for details. border_size    4          # sets the border width. defaults to 0. units in twips. border_spacing 4          # sets the spacing around the border. defaults to 0. units in twips. end
 ```